walle/ramblings/ramblings/_posts/2013-02-04-dont-underestimate-the-work-needed-to-do-it-yourself.md

 And let go of some control for the greater good.

-When I started building this page I began with only a html page to mock up the layout and then some css and javascript to make it look pretty.
+When I started building this page I began with only an html page to mock up the layout and then some css and javascript to make it look pretty.
 When this stage was complete I had to think about how to host it.
 Static html felt like the way to go.